digital-pers0n/libmpvExamples/libmpvExamples/README.md

 NSView subclass.
 Highly experimental and very glitchy.

-#### MPVHybridView

-NSOpenGLView + CAOpenGLLayer.
-Live resize is smooth, but it has glitches.

 #### MPVPlayerLayer

 CAOpenGLLayer subclass.
 Smoothest live resize, but in comparison with other examples has higher CPU/GPU usage.